• Beef

 Left: Our rack now has the cap removed.
 Right: Don't throw this awesome piece of meat away.
 Save it along with the belly meat we will remove.
 This will make an excellent ingredient for a later recipe.

-Removing the Silver Skin
+Step 2: Trim the Silver Skin

 removing the silver skin with a boning knife.